-Details of Four Day Red Elephant Safari - Tsavo West and Tsavo East - Four days from Nairobi
+Red Elephant Safari - Amboseli, Tsavo West and Tsavo East - Four days from Nairobi

 DAY 1 - NAIROBI - AMBOSELI NATIONAL PARK

 You'll depart from Nairobi in the morning for the drive to Amboseli National Park.
 Your drive takes you across the Athi Plains, the ancestral home of the famous Maasai.

 Upon arrival in Amboseli, you'll see why it is sometimes called the Royal Court of Kilimanjaro.
 The park is home to large herds of free-roaming elephants and offers the best views of Africa's highest mountain above.

 You'll arrive in time for lunch at your lodge before embarking on a memorable sunset game drive through the park.

 DAY 2 - AMBOSELI NATIONAL PARK - TSAVO WEST NATIONAL PARK

 You'll wake before dawn for an unparalleled view of Mount Kilimanjaro at sunrise.
 For those wanting to snap a picture of Africa's iconic elephant herds against the backdrop of the Tanzanian mountain, this is an opportunity not to miss!